datacommonsorg/api-r/README.md

 ### Load the devtools library

-First, make sure you're inside the `api-r/datacommons` directory.
+First, make sure you are inside the `api-r/datacommons` directory.

 In the R console: